quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part66_44-1_Advertisin.md

 ---

 #### Legal Consequences
-Background context: If the court finds that Comcast violated the FCRA willfully, Santangelo could be entitled to recover attorney's fees and either actual damages or statutory damages between $100 and $1,000.
+Background context: If the court finds that Comcast violated the FCRA willfully, Santangelo could be entitled to recover attorney's fees and either actual damages or statutory damages between $100 and$1,000.
 A mere negligence would limit his recovery to attorney’s fees and actual damages.

 :p What are the potential legal consequences if Comcast is found to have violated the FCRA?
 ??x
 If the court finds that Comcast violated the FCRA willfully, Santangelo could be entitled to recover:
 - Attorney's fees
-- Either actual damages or statutory damages between $100 and $1,000
+- Either actual damages or statutory damages between $100 and$1,000

 If the violation was merely negligent, he would only be able to recover:
 - Attorney's fees